sohamsal/easy-resv2/README.md

 # easy-research

->Authenticate with your Google account
+1. Authenticate with your Google account

->Add your PDF Files
+2. Add your PDF Files

->Go back to chat, and now you can chat with your files!
+3. Go back to chat, and now you can chat with your files!

+any questions? dm me on twitter @artarioo